akhomochkina/akhomochkina/README.md

 * 🌍  I live in Toronto, Canada
-* 🔭 I’m currently working on different school projects and in my free time I love to learn by building projects on my own
+* 🔭 I’m currently as a Software Engineer and in my free time I love to learn by building projects on my own
 * ⚡ I have an Instagram blog about programming
 * 😄 Pronouns: She/Her
 <br></br>